 For this project we intended to assess the water quality of several abandoned pits to see if water quality could be sufficient over time (5, 10, 15 years) to raise fish without first removing the liquid waste.
 The idea is that over time the organic solids would decompose and inorganics would become part of the substrate.
 In addition, many of the ponds are deep, narrow, and possibly not affected by wind as a natural lake.
 Therefore, perhaps settled inorganics and nutrients would settle and not become part of the water column during spring/fall turnover.

 What we learned the first year is that recently abandoned manure pits have a significant nutrient load which equates to excessive algae growth all summer.
 The pit that had been abandoned for 15 years still had a significant nutrient load.
 This points out the fact that there was nothing removing the nutrients as they were just being recycled within the pond.
 This was verified in 2018.
 One would think that similar to a natural lake eventually higher aquatic plants would become established and compete for nutrients.
 This is possible but based on what was observed, algae growth and Lemna outcompete higher aquatic plants for nutrients (substantial blooms in April) which effectively shade out higher plants.

 To date, there is nothing from the project data that suggests that once cleaned, the former manure pit cannot be used for aquaculture.
-We will have one participant and a second volunteer with which to study various options (hatching, fingerling production and/or grow-out) during the 2018 production season.
+We have one participant in the project that has proven that a manure pit can be productive.